ballerina-platform/ballerina-lang/docs/style_guide/statements.md

 ### Match Patterns Clause

-* All pattern clauses should be block-indented on its own line.
+* Each pattern clause should be block-indented on its own line.
 * There should be a single space before and after `=>`.
-* If a pattern clause only contains one statement it is recommended to place the statement on the same line as the pattern clause.
+* If a pattern clause only contains one statement it should be placed on the same line as the pattern clause without any curly braces enclosing it.

   ```ballerina
   function foo(string | int | boolean a) returns string {